nubenetes/awesome-kubernetes/docs/serverless.md

 * [dzone: Serverless Guide for Everyone 🌟](https://dzone.com/articles/serverless-guide-for-everyone) Learn everything you need to know about Serverless, including case studies, essential concepts, guidelines, and best practices.
 * [dzone: When to Use Serverless, and When to Use Kubernetes 🌟](https://dzone.com/articles/when-to-use-serverless-when-to-use-kubernetes) If you are stuck at a crossroads and need some help deciding, here are some conditions which might help you make your selection.
 * [dzone: Serverless Guide for Everyone](https://dzone.com/articles/serverless-guide-for-everyone) Learn everything you need to know about Serverless, including case studies, essential concepts, guidelines, and best practices.
+* [itnext.io: Kubernetes Serverless simply visually explained 🌟](https://itnext.io/kubernetes-serverless-simply-visually-explained-ccf7be05a689) We explore ways of making Kubernetes serverless in a straight-forward and tool-agnostic way

 ### Microservices vs. Serverless.
 Kubernetes vs Serverless
 * [fathomtech.io: Microservices vs. Serverless](https://fathomtech.io/blog/microservices-vs-serverless/)